hyperhq/docs.hyper.sh-hyper/Reference/CLI/func_rm.md

   Usage:	hyper func rm [OPTIONS] NAME [NAME...]

-  Remove one or more func
+  Remove one or more function

     --help             Print usage